Apparence-io/gate/packages/gate_generator/README.md

 You can inject as many dependency as you want into your class as long as their are Injectable.
 > don't forget to add ```part 'coffee_page.gate_inject.g.part';```
 > this will be genererated on next step
+> don't forget to import "gate_provider.dart" that is generated next
+> import your service (coffee_service.dart too)

 ### 3 - generate code